panoply/spx/readme.md

 ## data-pjax-threshold

-By default, this will be set to `100` or whatever preset configuration was defined in `pjax.connect()` but you can override those settings by annotating the link with this attribute.
-The `data-pjax-threshold` attribute should be used together attributes that accept threshold control.
+By default, this will be set to whatever preset configuration was defined in `pjax.connect()` but you can override those settings by annotating the link with this attribute.
+The `data-pjax-threshold` attribute can only be used on attributes that accept threshold control.
+The per-page state session will write this to the `threshold` property.

 <details>
 <summary>
 <strong>Attributes</strong>
 </summary>

-The `data-pjax-threshold` attribute can be used together with the following attributes:
+The `data-pjax-threshold` attribute can be used together with one the following attributes:

 - `data-pjax-hover`
-- `data-pjax-intersect`
 - `data-pjax-proximity`

 </details>